Hicham2012/Quiet/README.md

 # Commands
 `npm run dev`

-`npm run build` (will return a single HTML file that has all the code in it)
+`npm run build` (will return a single HTML file that has all the code in it then pass it to AppLovin’s [requirements](https://p.applov.in/playablePreview?create=1&;qr=1)

 `npm run preview`